m-alperen-karakus/scrimba-passwordGenerator/README.md

 * Figma link = https://www.figma.com/file/NEj9JDycMjF3XKXq7swoc9/Random-Password-Generator-(New-version)?node-id=0%3A1

 * Requirements of Project

-* Generate two random passwords when user clicks the button
+* Generate two random passwords when user clicks the button ok

-* Each password should be 15 characters long
+* Each password should be 15 characters long ok

 * ability to set password length

 * add copy on click